biopragmatics/oquat/docs/invalids/prefix/chebi.md

 ## `xco`: Experimental condition ontology

-Identifiers for this prefix are given incorrectly correctly in `xco`.
+Identifiers for this prefix are given incorrectly in `xco`.
+See the [GitHub repository](https://github.com/rat-genome-database/XCO-experimental-condition-ontology).

 | external_xref        |   usages_count | usages                                            |
 |----------------------|----------------|---------------------------------------------------|